cubiclesoft/messagebox-windows/README.md

 * Command-line action!
 * Verbose mode tells you exactly how MessageBox() or MessageBeep() will be called.
 No more guessing!
-* Pre-built binaries against Visual Studio (statically linked C++ runtime, minimal file size of ~80K, direct Win32 API calls).
+* Pre-built binaries using Visual Studio (statically linked C++ runtime, minimal file size of ~85K, direct Win32 API calls).
+* Windows subsystem variant.
 * Unicode support.
 * Offers almost everything MessageBox() and MessageBeep() offers.
 * Has a liberal open source license.
 MIT or LGPL, your choice.